 Screening our ingredients

 We know that what's not in our products can be just as important as what goes into them, so Clorox has established principles and guidelines to ensure new and existing formulations restrict the usage of ingredients scientifically proven to negatively impact human and environmental health including, but not limited to, Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs), phosphates and phthalates.
-We also participate in the U.S. Environmental Protection Agency Design for Environment program*, and Clorox product safety specialists work with ingredient suppliers to help identify and avoid possible contaminants such as those identified on California's Proposition 65 and SARA Title III lists.
+We also participate in the U.S. Environmental Protection Agency Safer Choice program*, and Clorox product safety specialists work with ingredient suppliers to help identify and avoid possible contaminants such as those identified on California's Proposition 65 and SARA Title III lists.

 Clorox requests all of its fragrance suppliers to follow a series of strict guidelines for the ingredients used in any fragrance we purchase.
 For example, we specify that fragrances must not contain Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs) including, but not limited to, Octylphenol Ethoxylates and Nonylphenol Ethoxylates; Musk Ambrette; Diacetyl; Musk Xylol; Polycyclic Musk; and Phthalates (such as DEP, BBP, DBP, DiBP, DPP, or DEHP).